rdlauer/articles/fiddler/new-ui/post.md

 Fiddler Everywhere is the next generation of Fiddler.
 It was built from the ground-up to work in a cross-platform manner for macOS, Linux, and yes of course, Windows.
 We've taken the most-used and most-loved features from the original Fiddler (which you may see called "Fiddler Classic"), are applying some additional polish, and actively making them available in Fiddler Everywhere.

 In the coming weeks and months you're going to see **a lot of activity** from the Fiddler team in relation to Fiddler Everywhere.
 We have some exciting plans in place for feature additions, expansions, and improvements.
-Today though, we'd like to specifically call out the new user experience.
+Today though, I'd like to specifically call out the new user experience.

 > You can download the latest beta of Fiddler Everywhere [right here](https://www.telerik.com/download/fiddler-everywhere).
 And before you ask, nope, the original Fiddler isn't going anywhere!